epam/edp-jenkins-operator/docs/api.md

-JenkinsStatus defines the observed state of Jenkins
+JenkinsStatus defines the observed state of Jenkins.

 <table>
     <thead>